By Pallavi Bhattacharya

 We may say that universally gentleness, patience and kindness are associated with femininity.
 Being logical, rational, independent, free, individualistic, strong, brave, success-oriented, ambitious and adventurous may be termed as traditional male characteristics.

 In the contemporary times don’t many of us want to see a woman who is gentle, patient, kind as well as an independent thinker, strong, and brave?
-Maybe both a home-maker and a career woman?
+Maybe both a homemaker and a career woman?

-Channeling Reiki into the appropriate chakras will harmoniously blend the masculine and feminine aspects in you to bring about gender equilibrium within you.
+Channelling Reiki into the appropriate chakras will harmoniously blend the masculine and feminine aspects in you to bring about gender equilibrium within you.

-- Reiki enhances the ‘mother’ in a woman:
+Reiki enhances the ‘mother’ in a woman

 When you ask a little girl what she wants to be when she grows up, holding a teddy bear in one hand and clutching her mother’s saaree/ skirt with the other she will often reply, “I want to be a mother when I grow up.”

 Some may say that she should be more career focused in her answer on her life’s ambition.
-This is however a very sweet answer.
+This is, however, a very sweet answer.
 The girl child feels that she is a mother first and then a career woman.
 This is not to say that every woman has to get married and bear children.
 It’s just that every woman should nurture her motherly instincts.